tom-NI/qub_cloud/README.md

-# Queens University Belfast
-## Masters Cloud Computing Module - code repository.
+# Masters Cloud Computing Module - code repository.

 This codebase is for the Cloud Computing distance learning module of the MSc in Software Development.